qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 GeoJSON has some specific Layer options available.
 These option actually come from GDAL which is responsible for the writing of the file:

-* :guilabel:`COORDINATE_PRECISION` the maximum number of figures after the decimal separator to write in coordinates.
+* :guilabel:`COORDINATE_PRECISION` the maximum number of digits after the decimal separator to write in coordinates.
 Defaults to 15 (note: for Lat Lon coordinates 6 is considered enough).
 Truncation will occur to remove trailing zeros.